Why “Fringe” Was the Wrong Word and What I Actually Meant About Podcasting 2.0

 But every so often, you can feel the real shift.
 Not because a new app launches, but because audience behavior changes, distribution changes, and the business model underneath it all gets rewritten.

-That’s why I’m excited for this conversation with Anika Jackson hear below.
+That’s why I’m excited for this conversation with Anika Jackson below.
 We’re going to unpack what’s truly evolving in digital media right now, what’s repeating from the past, and what creators need to do to stay in control as the creator economy becomes more platform-driven, more video-driven, and more AI-accelerated.

 I’ve watched the cycles, and I’ve lived the transitions